 - Dr Linnea Kuglitsch

 - Dr Andrew Black

 I am the Academic Lead for the University's Museum of Medicine and Health.

 In 2015 Dr Elizabeth Toon and I founded the Medical Humanities Laboratory to create a virtual home for interdisciplinary activities around health and medicine.

-Most recent Book: A History of Lung Cancer: The Recalcitrant Disease
+Also check out: A History of Lung Cancer: The Recalcitrant Disease

 Reviewed in: British Journal for the History of Science, Bulletin of the History of Medicine, Isis, Lancet Oncology, Social History of Medicine, Sociology of Health and Illness, Studies in History and Philosophy of Biological and Biomedical Sciences